 access the server by the URL, look for the server IP

 address on your router web-based console, which usually lists what IP

 addresses have been assigned to all computers and devices in your

-If you don't know how to look for your appliance IP address on
+If you don't know how to look for your server IP address on

 your router, follow the steps below: